mark-claypool/saucer-shoot-naiad/README.txt

  Mark Claypool.
 Dragonfly - Program a Game Engine from Scratch, Interactive Media and Game Development, Worcester Polytechnic Institute, 2014.
 Online at: http://dragonfly.wpi.edu/book/

+IMPORTANT!
+The code can be configured to use an C++ STL version of the Dragonfly engine.
+To do so, open Saucer.cpp and uncomment the "USE_STL line at the top.

 To compile: